Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 tags: [Actyx Pond]
 ---

-We are pleased to announce the release of the Actyx Pond Version 2.
+We are happy to announce the release of the Actyx Pond Version 2.
 [Download from npm](LINKPLS)

 Read on for a brief overview of the changes, which we have developed with the goal of reducing boilerplate and allowing more flexibility and elegance in your application architecture.